The Searchers (1956) Director: John Ford

 “We’ll find ’em, just as sure as the turnin’ of the earth”

 The Searchers has often been called John Ford’s magnum opus and with good reason.
 It is a beautiful, expansive, and immensely complex story shot in technicolor and Vista Vision.
 The sweeping views of the film are incredible -the audience is transported across dusty Texas and Arizona landscapes, including the majestic Monument Valley (John Ford’s favorite shooting location), and since the story takes place across a significant timespan, we see dehydrated desert summers, as well as snow falling on buffalo herds in the high desert.
-In addition to incredible scenery, the content of the film is remarkably challenging.
+In addition to the incredible scenery, the content of the film is remarkably challenging.
 The Searchers is not a bloody and gritty Western like a Leone film.
-It contains both heaviness as well as comedy -consider the scenes on the homestead which are almost silly and comedic.
-Meanwhile, out on the frontier, the dualism between the characters of Ethan and Martin plays a kind of Don Quixote-Sancho Panza dynamic as one is committed to a bloodthirsty massacre, while the other merely wants to rescue his sister.
+It contains both heaviness as well as comedy.
+Consider the scenes on the homestead which are almost silly and light-hearted.
+Meanwhile, out on the frontier, the duality between the characters of Ethan and Martin plays a kind of Don Quixote-Sancho Panza dynamic as one is committed to a bloodthirsty massacre, while the other merely wants to rescue his sister.

-The plot for the film is based on the 1954 novel of the same name by Alan Le May, which in turn was loosely based on the true story of Cynthia Ann Parker -a white girl who was kidnapped at age 10 in 1830s by Comanche Indians.
+The plot for the film is based on the 1954 novel of the same name by Alan Le May, which in turn was loosely based on the true story of a woman named Cynthia Ann Parker -a white girl who was kidnapped at age 10 in 1830s by Comanche Indians.
 She was taken prisoner and married to a Comanche husband for 24 years before she was eventually recaptured by her “Uncle James” but she was unwillingly returned to her family.
 She died in obscurity after being a minor American celebrity in the 1870s.
 Of course, the “captivity narrative” was a popular theme in early American literature, such as in the novels of James Fenimore Cooper.
 The idea of innocent women and children being hauled off into the great unknown by savages titilated the minds of Europeans and Americans alike.
 Of course, the captivity narrative hearkens back to the earliest human literature, such as in Homer’s Iliad.
 In some ways, The Searchers demonstrates how the fear of captivity and the desire for rescue can become a justification for imperial war designs, or worse, for genocide -i.e. Texans versus the Comanches.
 In reality, the Comanches had a very low birth rate and so they kidnapped many Mexicans and Texans.

 The Searchers takes place during the 40 year Texas-Indian Wars in 1868, around the time when Texas officially joined the union.
 The story takes place across a span of several years.
 John Wayne plays Ethan Edwards, a Confederate Civil War veteran and a soldier who fought in the Mexican Revolutionary War, among other elusive and likely criminal misadventures.
 He returns home to his family on the frontierland of West Texas.
 He carries with him a huge pile of gold coins and a medallion he presumably won during his time in Mexico -he gives the latter to his niece, Debbie.
 His past is something of a mystery, though we are led to believe it was not pretty.
 In a series of quick looks and glances Ethan demonstrates he is in love with his brother’s wife and that she loves him in return (some critics have speculated about whether or not his niece Debbie is, in fact, Ethan’s love child).
 At any rate, shortly after Ethan’s arrival, cattle are stolen from a neighboring homestead and Ethan soon realizes the theft was a mere ploy by Comanche Indians to draw the men away from the house.
 When they return, the family home is in flames, and the daughters, Debbie and her older sister Lucy, have been captured by Comanche warriors (the scene of the burning home is later mirrored in Star Trek).
 Thus the plot is set: the remainder of the movie follows Ethan and Martin as they hunt down the pack of Comanche warriors that wronged their family.
 Martin is the brother of Lucy and Debbie played by Jeffrey Hunter -also known for his appearance in the pilot episode of Star Trek.